bacpop/sparrowhawk-web/README.md

 # Usage
-Once you have it installed, you can run the following, that will automatically compile to WebAssembly [sparrowhawk](https://github.com/bacpop/sparrowhawk) and run the development server:
+Once you have it installed, you can run the following, that will automatically compile to WebAssembly [sparrowhawk](https://github.com/bacpop/sparrowhawk) and run the development server locally:

 ```
 cd www